You can use Python with examiner, thanks to the support

 This article assumes you have managed to install and use Python as

-described in the reticulate
+described in the reticulate documentation.

 To test this on your system, make an examiner